Ekiga: History

 Ekiga was originally started over Christmas in the year 2000.
 Originally written by Damien Sandras it grew to being maintained by a team of nine regular contributors by 2011.
 Sandras wanted to create a Netmeeting clone for Linux as his graduating project at UCLouvain.

 Ekiga was referred to as GnomeMeeting until 2004 when a name change was thought necessary by the developers.
-Concerns were cited that the original name was associated with a dead Microsoft product called NetMeeting, and not always recognized as VoIP software.
+Concerns were cited that the original name was associated with a discontinued Microsoft product called NetMeeting, and not always recognized as VoIP software.
 It was also proposed that some people assumed they needed to run GNOME to run GnomeMeeting, which was no longer the case.
 Eventually on January 18, 2006 the name Ekiga was chosen based on an old way of communicating between villages in Cameroon.
 Around that the time the direction of the software project was changed and it turned into a SIP client.

 The following shows major version releases: